Deep dive into Git

 Delete a branch

-git branch -d <branch-name>: delete a local use -D for
+git branch -d <branch-name>: delete a local branch, use -D to force delete.

 Restore files